BilalShahid13/FlutterSwipeGestureRecognizer/README.md

 ## Getting Started

-To enable this widget, pass your widget as the child.
-Declare the callback function for each swipe direction and you are good.
+Pass your widget as the child of this widget.
+Declare the callback function for the desired swipe direction.

 ```dart